xyjprc/hon/README.md

 > For example, the line 19 29 39 => 49 0.24421781
 means
-If a ship which is currently at port 39, coming from port 29, and one more previous step is 19, the ship's probability of going to port 49 is 0.24421781
+if a ship which is currently at port 39, coming from port 29, and one more previous step is 19, the ship's probability of going to port 49 is 0.24421781

 If you want to output the number of observations instead of the normalized probability: